-Solagro gathers experts from the agriculture and energy sectors, who will help answer questions and challenges related to food, land use and agriculture, thanks to the MOSUT model.
+Solagro will gather experts from the agriculture and energy sectors, who will help answer questions and challenges related to food, land use and agriculture, thanks to the MOSUT model.

-Seureco-Erasme, specialized in economic modelling (NEMESIS model) and analysis, will focus on the macroeconomic impacts of the scenarios studied.
+Seureco-Erasme, specialized in economic analysis and modelling (with the NEMESIS model), will focus on the macroeconomic impacts of the scenarios studied.

-- A “Net Zero Emission” target in the European Union?
+- A “Net Zero Emissions” target for the European Union?

-The study will encompass all sectors and all greenhouse gases and allow to assess whether and under which conditions a "Net Zero Emission" objective for 2050 is possible at European Union level.
+The study will encompass all sectors and all greenhouse gases and allow assessment of whether and under which conditions a "Net Zero Emissions" objective for 2050 is possible at European Union level.

-- Assessment of food uses and land use policies - potential for capture by anthropogenic sinks
+- Assessment of food use and land use policies - potential for capture by anthropogenic sinks

 - Assessment of the burden sharing between countries and sectors

-- Interactions between renewable and energy efficiency objectives in a low-carbon Europe
+- Interactions between objectives for renewables and those for energy efficiency in a low-carbon Europe

-- Consequences on employment, sectoral investments, industrial production and economic growth
+- Consequences for employment, sectoral investments, industrial production and economic growth

-The project should provide its finding by spring 2019.
+The project should provide its findings by spring 2019.

-For Pascal CHARRIAU, President of Enerdata, “it is essential that the European Union develops an ambitious roadmap to accelerate progress and contribute to the implementation of the Paris Agreement.
+Pascal CHARRIAU, President of Enerdata adds: "It is essential that the European Union develops an ambitious roadmap to accelerate progress and contribute to the implementation of the Paris Agreement.
 We are highly motivated to help the MTES build scenarios to contribute to the preparation of this roadmap.

-Our current experience with a Net Zero Emission project for France will be very useful and developing the approach at European level is an important step. »
+Our current experience with a Net Zero Emissions project for France will be very useful, and developing the approach at the European level is an important step."